It started with a girl... a very special one.

 Philanthropy was also a passion of Laura's and she channeled this into any opportunity that provided her the chance to give back to the Akron community she so loved.

 Among Laura's most impactful roles was the one she played as an advocate.
 When she was diagnosed in April of 2017, Laura and Michael committed to creating a purpose to their pain and, from this, Laura inspired thousands of people with her messages of advocacy, self-care, and awareness.
 Laura's regular updates on social media created a community of people, survivors, advocates, and followers who learned from her, were inspired by her, and were rooting for her.
 Despite Laura's two-year battle, she remained positive and used her illness as a platform to positively impact the lives of others.
-While Laura's life was cut too short, her memory and legacy live on through her advocacy, her faith and her family.
+While Laura's life was cut too short, her memory and legacy live on through her advocacy, her faith, her family, and through our work at The L4 Project.

 Rest In Peace Munchkin.
 I told you I'd do something great for ya:)